So who am I and why did I start this whole thing?

 I’m also a girl that’s always struggled with my weight.
 I went on my first diet when I was in elementary school.
 I wore husky sizes and was thicker than most of my friends.

 My dad owned a construction company and if I wasn’t hauling wood in for heat every day, I was pushing a wheel barrow around picking up anything from roofing shingles to brick.
-Every summer I spent at least two full days trimming a five acre yard with a push mower.
+Every summer I spent at least two full days a month trimming a five acre yard with a push mower.
 Even though I was a bigger than a lot of kids, I was active and strong, but looking back I didn’t see it.
 All I saw was a size.

 If you compete, that kind of thinking has a huge impact on how well you do.
 We all know that in order to do well in the show ring we have to be confident.
 It’s hard to be confident when you don’t think you measure up.

 So here I am going through the same struggles that many of you do.
 In the end, I’m just a real sized cowgirl that loves to break horses and ride.